8ta4/say/DONTREADME.md

 ### Manual Edit

-Manual Edit (ME) is a feature that allows you to make changes.
+The Manual Edit (ME) feature lets you make changes to the transcript.

 ME doesn't affect the IT.
-The beginning of the IT is marked by Neovim's extmark.
-Any ME that modifies content before this mark will be saved, while any changes made after will not be saved.
-If the extmark itself is deleted, the ME will not be saved.
+The start of the IT is marked by Neovim's extmark.
+Any changes you make before this mark will be saved, while any changes made after will not be saved.
+If you delete the extmark, the ME will not be saved.

 ### Segmentation